Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Enhanced vertex expansion -- a first look

 As in the rest of this paper, we focus on the IR regime, in which in particular the regulator is well approximated by:

-Our goal here is to show once again that taking into account the relevant observables correlating the replica “cures” at least part of the divergences observed in the IR -- we will return to a detailed study of the UV flow in a later work.
-In the windows of momenta $0 \leq p^2 \leq k^2$, the effective propagator reduces to:
+Our goal here is to demonstrate, once again, that accounting for the relevant observables that correlate the replicas "cures" at least part of the divergences observed in the IR—a detailed study of the UV flow will be deferred to a future work.
+In the momentum window $0 \leq p^2 \leq k^2$, the effective propagator reduces to:

-and the integral becomes singular for the value $\bar{u}_2=-1$, recalling that $\bar{u}_2:=u_2 k^{-2}$.
-Because of the Litim regulator, the global integration along the effective loop (in the large $N$ limit) factorizes in front of each term:
+and the integral becomes singular at $\bar{u}_2 = -1$, where $\bar{u}_2 := u_2 k^{-2}$.
+Owing to the Litim regulator, the global integration along the effective loop (in the large-$N$ limit) factorizes in front of each term: